HumanMovementNeuroscience/capstone/docs/course_materials/exercises/exercise3/exercise3-content-outline.md

 # DEPRECATED!
-IF YOU HAVE NOT DONE THIS ASSIGNMENT, SKIP IT AND GO TO ->  [[exercise3.5-knowledge-tree-outline-assignment]]
+IF YOU HAVE NOT DONE THIS ASSIGNMENT: SKIP IT AND GO TO ->  [[exercise3.5-knowledge-tree-outline-assignment]]

 # Video 2 - Building your workspace